|Product type:||Armoured Vehicles|

 The Saracen was last used in the British Army by the Saracen Troop of 28 Squadron, the Queen's Own Gurkha Transport Regiment based in Hong Kong.
 This unit was disbanded early in 1993 leaving no Saracens in operational use with the British Army.
 All British Army Saracen vehicles have now been disposed of.

 Production of the Saracen was undertaken at the Alvis facility in Coventry.
 With the merger of Alvis Vehicles and GKN Defence in late 1998, the Coventry facility was closed in mid-1999.
 In late 2004 Alvis Plc (which included Alvis Vickers) was taken over by BAE Systems and a new company was formed called BAE Systems Land Systems.
 This also includes the former RO Defence.
 The Saracen was built in the Alvis facility in Coventry, which has now closed down.
+Description

 The hull of the Saracen armoured personnel carrier is made of all-welded steel armour construction with the engine at the front and the personnel compartment at the rear.